oAI Logo

 🆕 MCP File Access Example

-You> /mcp enable
+You> /mcp on

 ✓ MCP Filesystem Server started successfully